 You can add to this over time, but I am confident that these will cover almost any painting demand you will face right now.

 Synthetic brushes are best for acrylics.
-I am not a fan of natural bristle with acrylics.
-Also expensive brushes like Kolinsky Sable are great for watercolours and even oils.
+I am not a fan of natural bristles with acrylics.
+Also, expensive brushes like Kolinsky Sable are great for watercolours and even oils.
 But I am not brave enough to use them with acrylics.
-This is due to the quick drying nature of acrylics.
+This is due to the quick-drying nature of acrylics.
 Once dried on a brush that is the end of your brush.
 It is going to happen at some point so rather not with your sable brushes.